 Don't let the date this film was made put you off.
 Set in rural England in the late 1950's, Collin Smith a petty delinquent, is sent to a reform school.
 Here Collin shows his strength in running, which earns him special favoritism from the governor.
 This favoritism has its up and downs which Collin has to deal with.
 The film culminates with the prestigious 5 mile race against a nearby privileged public school, with the governor wanting to prove that his rehabilitation program is working.......
 (I won't spoil the end of the film for you).
 Just watch it!

-This is one of the few films that I can watch over and over again.
+This is one of my favorite running movies and I can watch it over and over again.
 You will laugh, cry, and be cheering from the sofa, all at the same time.

 Simon Pegg stars as Dennis who leaves his fiance Libby at the altar.
 Five years later, he totally regrets it and wants Libby to take him back.
 Trouble is, she is now happily dating a rich and handsome financier and they are soon to get married.
 Dennis in a last ditch attempt to win Libby back, decides to train for a marathon in 3 weeks, in order to prove that he is not a loser.
 Marathon training, blisters, hitting the wall, determination.......
 One of my favorite movies.

 Tom Hanks plays Forrest Gump who has a low IQ but a heart of gold.
 The film starts in his childhood where because of his crooked spine, he is forced to wear leg calipers.
 One day, he suddenly finds out that he doesn't really need his calipers and that he can in fact run - fast.
 As an adult, his childlike innocence and simple way of seeing things, makes him a fortune financially.
 However what Forrest really wants, is to love and to be loved.
 After his heart is broken by his one and only true love, he decides to go running and doesn't stop.
 In fact, he keeps on running for nearly three and a half years.
 The end of the film will have you smiling and crying.